 Using a 0-10 scale, how likely is it you’d recommend [brand] to a friend or colleague?

 Scores of 9 or 10 score positively.
 7 or 8 scores are neutral.
 And 6 and below are negatives.

-Take the negative away from the positive, and you’re left with an overall “net” score from your customers.
+Take the negative away from the positive, and you get an overall “net” score from your customers.
+Great.